 California: Equity is Paramount

-California published COVID-19 guidance for K-12 schools on March 17, and ensuring equity and access for students is a prominent part of their approach.
+California published COVID-19 guidance for K-12 schools, and ensuring equity and access for students is a prominent part of their approach.
 After reminding schools that they can’t require students to supply their own devices and wifi, they recommend starting with an assessment of student access to the internet and technology as the baseline for developing a distance learning plan.

 They stress, however, that an equitable plan does not have to be one-size-fits-all: the key is employing a variety of content delivery options so each student can receive materials in a way that works for them.
 They also emphasize the importance of implementing short-term options while not losing sight of better long-term ones, since schools’ “ability to deliver robust and meaningful educational opportunities will increase as they have more time to assess e-learning options.”